 Explore the legacy of three remarkable individuals – William Randolph Hearst, Marion Davies and Julia Morgan – and discover the rich history of the Beach House on a complimentary docent led tour of the Marion Davies Guest House and Beach House grounds.

-The Guest House will be open Friday, Saturday, Sunday and Monday from 11am-2pm.
+The Guest House will be open Friday through Monday and on Wednesday from 11am-2pm.
 Tours begin at 11am, 12pm & 1pm and are limited to 15 guests.

 Reservations are not required.
 Please note that the Marion Davies Guest House hours are subject to change and may be closed for private events or due to inclement weather.
 Up-to-date hours and dates can be found on the Annenberg Community Beach House website or by calling 310-458-4904.